Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/firewall-rules.md

 - You can assign multiple Firewalls to the VMs.
 The rules from each Firewall are effectively aggregated to create one set of rules, but we recommend that you condense your rules as much as possible.

 ## Create Firewall Rule
-To create a new Firewall Rule do the following:
+To create new Firewall Rule do the following:
 - go to the *Firewall Rules page* and click on the CREATE FIREWALL RULE icon in the upper left corner;
 - fill in the form on the next opened *Create Firewall Rule window*:
 ![](../../../assets/images/conn-lin/20.png?classes=border,shadow)